-Eating the Frog can be made easy when you have a designated app used by millions of people to stay organised and get more done.
+Eating the Frog can be made easy when you have a designated app used by millions of people to stay organized and get more done.
 Wherever you are you can take your frog with you.
-Access Any.do on mobile, laptop, desktop, tablet or even your watch.
+Access Any.do on mobile, laptop, desktop, tablet, or even your watch.

 Start by setting a reminder

 Your first step to Eat the Frog is choosing your frog.
 The task view is the right place to start.
 Once you found your frog, Setting two reminders one for the night before and one for the beginning of the task is a brilliant way to use this method.
 If your frog is too big Make use of Subtasks to break it down to smaller tasks.
 You can use the Quick Add bar for adding tasks to your task list faster.

 Your frog is your priority, tag the task with the priority color tag.
 You can use your Any.do calendarto set an event.
 The great thing about the event is that you can set a starting time and an ending time.
 Make sure not to schedule other events at the same time.

 The Focus Mode on the mobile apps (Premium/ mobile only) can help you make sure you get the task done without the distractions of other apps.
 You can put the Focus mode for 3-4 hours for your frog.
 You can also add a widgetin order to make sure you are in total control and up to date with your ongoing action items.

 If you have other platforms you usually use you can integrate them into Any.do with Zapierto get it all under one roof (Premium only).
 You can create a Zap alert straight from your Any.do account, under the Integrations screen.
 This will help you share workflows automatically between apps.
 That way you don’t miss any task or assignment you planned to work on.